Dave Ramsey vs Robert Kiyosaki – Who Should You Listen To?

 Don’t Miss Any Updates.
 Each week I’ll send you advice on how to reach financial independence with passive income from real estate.Sign up for my newsletter

 #1 Focus on assets, not liabilities

-At lunch recently, the topic of money was discussed as our 15 year old is working full time during the summer break.
-When I asked both him and his 13 year old brother about what it takes to become wealthy, the 13 year old stated that we should buy stuff that makes us money and not stuff that takes money away.
+At lunch recently, the topic of money was discussed as our 16 year old is working full time during the summer break.
+When I asked both him and his 14 year old brother about how wealthy people become rich, the 14 year old stated that we should buy stuff that makes us money and not stuff that takes money away.